Medical racism in the United States: Black Americans

-When false ideas of pain tolerance based on race are present within people's minds, they lead to detrimental consequences even if those who believe in them have no explicitly prejudiced beliefs, as was discovered by researchers in a study on racial bias in pain assessments.
+False beliefs of pain tolerance based on a patient's race lead to detrimental consequences even if those who hold such beliefs have no explicitly prejudiced beliefs, as was discovered in a study on racial bias in pain assessments.
 In this study, a correlation between racial bias in pain assessment and subsequent pain treatment suggestions was found.
-It was also found that in both a significant number of laypersons and those with medical training, incorrect beliefs about differences between black and white people on a biological level were held.
+It was also found that a significant number of laypersons and those with medical training held incorrect beliefs about biological differences between Black and White people.
 Beliefs such as these can lead to the differential treatment of patients on the basis of their race.
-Staton et al., showed that physicians had a higher probability of underestimating the pain intensity that black patients were feeling.
-In the early 2000s, multiple studies demonstrated discrepancies in the pain treatment of black patients as compared to white patients.
-From children to adults, differences were as much as black patients only taking half of the amount of pain medications as white patients were taking.
+Staton et al., showed that physicians were likely to underestimating the pain intensity that Black patients were feeling.
+In the early 2000s, multiple studies demonstrated discrepancies in the pain treatment of Black patients as compared to White patients.
+From children to adults, differences were as much as Black patients only taking half of the amount of pain medications as White patients were taking.

-Freedom from slavery did not stop the impacts that slavery had on black people: the denial of access to healthcare recreated the experiences of slavery by exposing black people to many infectious diseases.
-A notable difference between the services which were offered and rendered to black patients and the services which were offered and rendered to white patients has been observed in the American healthcare system even with the presentation of the same severity of symptoms and the same health insurance.
+Freedom from slavery did not stop the impacts that slavery had on Black people: the denial of access to healthcare recreated the experiences of slavery by exposing Black people to many infectious diseases.
+A notable difference between the services which were offered and rendered to Black patients and the services which were offered and rendered to White patients has been observed in the American healthcare system even with the presentation of the same severity of symptoms and the same health insurance.

-This photo shows "HeLa cells" that originated from black woman and cancer patient, Henrietta Lacks.
+This photo shows "HeLa cells" that originated from Black woman and cancer patient, Henrietta Lacks.
 Lacks was unaware of her stolen cells that have been used for many decades in medical advancements such as the development of the polio vaccine.